geek/nanite/README.md

 }))
 ```

-As you can see, Nanite is nothing more than a standard transform meaning it can be piped to and from
+As you can see, Nanite is nothing more than a standard transform meaning it can be piped to and from.
 It is important to note that messages not handled by handler will be piped out, this includes writes
 before a handler is added.